 Setting up an account with an international money transfer specialist can be a good choice, as their rates are generally better than the major banks.
 If you’re transferring large amounts, you could save serious money.
 The amount of foreign currency you wind up with can vary on a couple of factors.
 The exchange rate, where the provider margin can affect the rate you receive - an IMT specialist will generally have a lower margin - and the fees you pay if you submit the transfer over the phone, in person or online.
 Mozo compares deals from specialist providers as well as the major banks, with rates update hourly, supported by a load of information, guides and calculators.

 So, if you want to transfer money overseas an international money transfer could help you hit your target.

 Head to Mozo.com.au to find out how you can get the best deal on an international money transfer.

-IMTs can consist of small or large amounts, ranging from a couple hundred bucks to millions of dollars, and they can be one-off or done on a regular basis, depending on the purpose of your transfer.
+IMTs can consist of small or large amounts, ranging from a few hundred bucks to millions of dollars.
+They can be one-off or done on a regular basis, depending on the purpose of your transfer.

 Gifting cash to family and friends abroad